 This 'Then & Now' propaganda photograph is, I believe, incorrectly dated 18th July 1940 and shows the water drained from the 'bypass' channel (M.25A).

 Damage can be seen to the canal bed and bank but with the aqueduct itself is undamaged.

 There were several PDU (Photographic Development Unit) flights to record the results of raids but the date of this photograph does not follow a significant raid on the aqueduct.

 The photograph is also overly optimistic as it fails to show the undamaged 'old' aqueduct (M.25) which has been cropped off the bottom of the image (see below).

 The top of the picture is direction north west.

-A determined attack on the 25-26th July by 18 Hampdens from 49 & 83Sqns damaged the canal bed close to the new aqueduct (M.25A), but the canal was still open to barge traffic using the original viaduct (M.25).
+A determined attack on the 25-26th July by 18 Hampdens from 49 & 83Sqns damaged the canal bed close to the new aqueduct (M.25A), but the canal remained open to barge traffic using the original viaduct (M.25).